adityaprasad-sudo/ProjectExploreSingapore/README.md

 Unlike standard LLMs which can "hallucinate" facts, this system uses **Retrieval-Augmented Generation (RAG)**.
 It references a strictly curated corpus of Singaporean data (33,000+ pages of PDFs) to ground every answer in factual reality before responding.

-*Developed as a technical showcase for Nanyang Technological University (NTU) applications.*

 ---